ryverine/Word-Guess-Game/README.md

 3. ~Move to the next word when # of guesses runs out.~

-4. Need to have character images set to equal width, and transparent backgrounds.
+4. ~Need to have character images set to equal width, and transparent backgrounds.~

-5. Graphic design for index page.
+5. ~Graphic design for index page.~

 6. Special marking on character images for words that were not found?
+Red border around image?

 7. ~Need Mario font.~

 8. ~Resize all letter images.~

-9. Guess count should start at 8 and decrease to 0.
+9. ~Guess count should start at 8 and decrease to 0.~

-10. Get game sounds for corrct guess, incorrect guess, word found, and word not found.
+10. ~Get game sounds for corrct guess, incorrect guess, word found, and word not found.~

 11. Game music to play in background?

 12. Use SMB3 ground sprites as footer?

-13. Find sprites to use as borders?
+13. ~Find sprites to use as border around character display area?~

 14. Add difficulty selector?
 Easy should be 10 of the most well know characters, and give more guesses.
 Normal will be the current game.
 For hard mode player has to find 25 words.

+15. Add credits/thanks to the people that ripped the sprties/font that I have used for this page.